 [FYI- Calendar update!
-If you are WAY ahead of the game and already wrote down all the COA info, you may have an error in January.
+There was an error in the original January schedule.
 There IS class on January 13th, and NO CLASS January 20th.]

 Coming of Age is a wonderful rite of passage opportunity.
 At this age, our youth are in one of the most formative and pivotal times of their lives.
 Part of the work of Coming of Age is claiming the kind of person you want to be.
 As UUs, we believe that each and every one of us has a piece of the truth and the COA curriculum helps our youth articulate the beliefs they hold most dear.
 The COA program is a significant commitment of time and energy throughout this year long program, but is one of the most memorable and often life changing experiences offered in our Religious Education program arc.